akretion/docky/doc/manual/introduction.rst

 Enter in the project directory, in odoo directory, then ak build

-If you doesn't have ak, you can install it with this command :
+If you doesn't have 'ak https://github.com/akretion/ak'_, you can install it with this command :

 .. code-block:: shell